ThomasJames/GNSS_Double_Differencing/README.md

 ## Method

-Satellite G24 has the highest elevation of 71 degrees azimuth.
+Satellite G24 has the highest elevation of 71 degrees.
 This satellite is used as the reference satellite.

 #### Step 1: